 Because this plan identifies financial uncertainties about the future of transit service, federal and state agencies asked the RVMPO to demonstrate conformity with and without transit service.
-The financial analysis finds that identified funds expected to be available are not sufficient to maintain existing transit service.
-Therefore existing service is not fiscally constrained and cannot be included in the RTP.
-Additional funds could be identified in the future to prevent service reductions, at which point the RTP would be amended.
-The AQCD was developed to address this range of transit options.
+The financial analysis finds that identified funds expected to be

 The AQCD shows the extremes of what could transpire.
 Elimination of all transit is not expected, but RVTD does not have service reduction plans.
-For the air quality emissions analysis, the RVMPO Version 4.2 travel demand model was run with and without the transit service inputs.
-The "with transit" scenario envisions existing transit service (without the expanded evening and Saturday service funded through 2042.
+For the air quality emissions analysis, the SOABM travel demand model was run with and without the transit service inputs.
+The "with transit" scenario envisions existing transit service (without the expanded evening and Saturday service funded through 2045.
 The second analysis estimated emissions without transit.